snypelife/oxford/README.md

 ```

-#### internal dictionary usage
+#### Exposed internal dictionary object

-this may be useful when using the dictionary on both the server and the client
+This may be useful when using the dictionary on both the server and the client.

+**In the future this will be deprecated in favour of a deserialization method as it opens risk to state mutation**.

 ```js
 var ox = oxford([dictionaryData]);